kkdevs/Patchwork/README.md

 ## through penis, unity

+You need to put game DLLs in Managed folder (just straight copy) suffices, but DONT overwrite those which are already there.

 Set Patchwork as startup project.
 Select release and x64 for solution.
 Press ctrl+shift+b, you end up with iphlpapi.exe in `x64/Release`.
 This is not very debuggable though.